nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### Set a Goal: `set`
-Set a new goal for long term achievement you wish to accomplish.
+Sets a new goal for long term achievement you wish to accomplish.
 Goals must have an end date while goal type and
 start dates are optional.

 Format: `set <GOAL_NAME> {-<GOAL_TYPE> /<START_DATE>} /<END_DATE>`